 My GAF slides today look faded and blurry, which is unfortunate, since some were taken in situations that were unusual.
-Looking for monkeys in the mountains around Chauen, Morocco, and mushroom hunting in the cork oak forests surrounding that city, and a pilgrimage to the top of Jbel Alam, with the family of a Moroccan student of mine who went to venerate Moulay Abdesslam Ben Mechich are just the three examples that come to mind immediately.
+Looking for monkeys in the mountains around Chauen, Morocco, mushroom hunting in the cork oak forests surrounding that city, and a pilgrimage to the top of Jbel Alam with the family of a Moroccan student of mine who went to venerate Moulay Abdesslam Ben Mechich are just three examples that come to mind immediately.

 I mushroom hunted with French friends.
 Moroccans do not eat mushrooms, but collecting and eating them is typically French.
-The newspapers in France always announce the mushroom season; la Dépêche, in Toulouse, recently predicted that it would be a great season this year.
+The newspapers in France always announce the mushroom season; La Dépêche, in Toulouse, recently predicted that it would be a great season this year.
 When we got back to town with our cèpes and oranges, my friend Giles’s mother, who was visiting, sautéed them in butter.
 I have never eaten better mushrooms.

 Memory is not trustworthy and it is often tempered by time.
 Georges Brassens, my favorite song writer in French or English, entitled an ironic song Le temps passé, reminding us in a humorous way that time, more than healing wounds, also makes us see the past through rose-colored glasses.
 I think I agree with Brassens that we should see the scars and feel the pain, even after many years.
 When Father Time sidles up, to use a Brassensian image, one should take care.

 The slides help refresh my memory.
 As anyone following my blog knows, they are the scaffold that I build my posts around.
-The fact that I haven’t published much lately is due, in part, to the fact that I haven’t been digitizing.
+The fact that I haven’t published much lately is due in part to the fact that I haven’t been digitizing.
 But slides and photos and old postcards are not the only way my memory has been refreshed.

-A couple of days ago, I had a true and emotional experience.
+A couple of days ago, I had a truly emotional experience.
 An old Moroccan friend from Peace Corps days called me from Tangiers.
 It was his letter I came across yesterday.
 About to speak to a group of young people about the Peace Corps, he was looking for personal experiences with culture shock and insights about the nature of volunteers at the time I served, that is, the 1960s.

 In college, when I was contemplating Peace Corps service, there was a returned volunteer in my dorm who had served in an Andean village, I think.
 I asked him if he had experienced culture shock.
 He was from eastern Montana, a place with counties as big as countries and populations as small as American high schools.
 “Heck, no,” he replied, “I had culture shock when I had to go to a high school in North Dakota, because there was no school in my county.
 I had never seen football played, and didn’t even know which way to run.
 There just weren’t enough kids around in my part of Montana to field a team!”